LarryGF/arch_install/Guide.md

 - Swap partition: 5%
 ```

-- EFI system partition: this is the file where your boot manager, kernel and initramfs will reside (more on this later), honestly, those files won't take more than 300MB, but those 200MB won't hurt anyone.
+- EFI system partition: this is the partition where your boot manager, kernel and initramfs will reside, honestly, those files won't take more than 300MB, but those 200MB won't hurt anyone..
+It's the first partition loaded by your **BIOS** and it's in charge of starting your system (more on this later).

 - Root partition: this is where your system and all your installed packages will reside, it's advisable to give it at least 60GB so you can have some maneuverability and don't have to be uninstalling packages.

 - Home partition: this is where your users configuration will be, it's safer to have all your users data in a separate partition in case you have to reinstall you won't loose your configurations and data.

-- Swap partition: this partitions serves as a "backup RAM" in case your RAM runs out of space.
+- Swap partition: it's a part of your hard drive that is used for `virtual memory`, basically, this partitions serves as a "backup RAM" in case your RAM runs out of space.
 This is not a magic solution that will automatically double your RAM or something like that, this is a failsafe in case your computer runs out of memory.
 Windows does something similar to this with a `pagination file` but you don't have much control over that.
 As a rule of thumb it should double your RAM size, but to be honest, with more than 8GB of RAM you'll rarely swap.

 Ok, now we'll begin with the actual partitioning process, to do that I'll use the `parted` package that comes preinstalled in the installation media.
 Be aware that if you intend to keep any data you should back it up at this point if you haven't already, because these steps **WILL ERASE ALL YOUR DATA**.
 Of course, if you already have a GPT partition table, and want to risk it it's okay too, but make a backup just in case.